 Now that Sigma can call our Snowflake agent, we want to give the agent access to some data.
 Since this is a trial instance, we will just load a small sample dataset from a CSV file to make this simple.

-In Snowflake (as ACCOUNTADMIN), open the Add data page and select Load data into a Table:
+In Snowflake (as ACCOUNTADMIN), open Ingestion and the Add data page and select Load data into a Table:

 Locate the Product_Reviews_Big_Buys CSV file and select it.

-To keep this simple, we will store the data in QUICKSTARTS.AGENTS and create a new table called Big_Buys:
+To keep this simple, we will store the data in SNOWFLAKE_INTELLIGENCE.AGENTS and create a new table called Big_Buys:

 Click Next and then select Autofix column names under the red 6 errors button.